openid/authzen/authorization-api-1_0.md

 subject:
 : REQUIRED.
 The subject for which the decision is provided.
 The format is as described in the Subjects section ({{subjects}}).

-reason_ids:
-: OPTIONAL.
-An array of reason identifiers that indicate specific reasons why the resource query was denied

 The following is a non-normative example of a Subject Query Decision: